jsonnet-libs/jsonnet-training-course/lessons/lesson6/lesson.md

 hidden `container::` field, which eventually gets added to the deployment in `new()` through late-initialization.

-On the left side again `new()` is called, this time `withImages()` is concatenated to get a deployment with an alternative image.
+Again `new()` is called to set the 'actual' part, this time `withImages()` is concatenated to get a deployment with an alternative image.

-On the right hand the container with name `httpd` in the deployment needs to be modified with the new image name, using the `mapContainerWithName` helper function to keep the test cases readable.
+On the 'expected' side the container with name `httpd` in the deployment needs to be modified with the new image name, using the `mapContainerWithName` helper function to keep the test cases readable.

 Note that `mapContainerWithName` also preserves any other containers that may exist in the deployment, future-proofing the unit tests.